jmarkstar/jmarkstar.github.io/_i18n/en/_posts/2017-03-08-android-basic-1.md

 ---
 layout: default
 title: Installing Android Studio 2.3
 description: This article is the first one of the android basic course.
-Here we´re going to install and configure quickly Android studio 2.3 to begin coding.
+Here, we´re going to install and configure quickly Android studio 2.3 to begin coding.
 cover: cover.jpg
 date: 2017-03-08 15:07:00
 categories: AndroidBasico